 How to change the way you see your sex life

-Countless women across the world view sex as a chore and less of a special bonding time.
+Countless people across the world view sex as a chore and less of a special bonding time.
 When sex feels like a requirement or an expectation, the desire to be intimate can quickly dwindle away.
 Not only can it feel like a job, the ongoing pressures and the mental “to-do” list over take the mind and become a prominent thought.
 Even further, woman experience sex as a hassle avoids the topic at all cost, is self-conscious of their body, and/or dislikes the sexual act itself.
 Does this sound familiar?

 The physical bond of intimacy is the rawest form of feeling attached and connected for couples.
 But what happens to relationships when sex feels like a job?
 This job-like view of sex eliminates the special connection, it prevents women from enjoying the experience, and it builds distance between two people.
 Good news, sex doesn’t have to be a job, work, or a chore!

 Here are a few things you can do to make sex less of a chore:

 - From “have to” to “want to:” Jobs have requirements, expectations, and deadlines.
 Sex shouldn’t be a job, nor should it have the pressures of having to perform a specific way.
 Change your thoughts from “having to” to “wanting to.”